UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 Players and managers aren’t the only powerful people in the football world.
-These days, certain football agents are more recognizable than the players themselves.
+These days, certain football agents are more recognisable than the players themselves.
 Tasked with negotiating big money transfers and getting the best deals for their clients, as well as pocketing some crazy amounts of cash themselves, agents are a hugely important part of the game.
 To succeed, they must be ruthless, shrewd, and determined, but who are the most powerful agents in the football business?
 Read on to find out.

 Even if he’s getting older, Cristiano Ronaldo is still one of the two biggest names in football alongside Lionel Messi, so it’s only logical that CR7’s agent, Jorge Mendes, leads this list.
 Mendes, who has been voted ‘Best Agent of the Year’ multiple times at the Globe Soccer Awards, first got into the agency business after meeting Nuno Espirito Santo in a bar and arranging the young goalkeeper’s move to Spain.
 He built up an incredible reputation over the years for scouting and spotting talent and has plenty of big names on his books including Nicolas Otamendi, Goncalo Guedes, Ruben Neves, Ederson, Bernardo Silva, and James Rodriguez.

 Carmine ‘Mino’ Raiola is one of the most recognisable football agents on the planet and has been involved in some of the most high-profile deals of recent years, including Paul Pogba’s big money move to Manchester United in 2016.
 As well as representing the World Cup winning midfielder, the Italian agent also represents the likes of Mario Balotelli, Zlatan Ibrahimović, Henrikh Mkhitaryan, Marco Verratti, and Romelul Lukaku.
-Raiola has also got a couple of potential future superstars on his books, including Italian keeper Gianluigi Donnarumma Dutch winger Justin Kluivert, and has developed a reputation for doing everything in his power to get the best possible deals for his clients every single time, much to the chagrin of many football clubs and managers.
+Raiola has also got a couple of potential future superstars on his books, including Italian keeper Gianluigi Donnarumma Dutch winger Justin Kluivert, and has developed a reputation for doing everything in his power to get the best possible deal for his clients every single time, much to the annoyance of many football clubs and managers.

 Many agents like to specialise in certain leagues or nationalities.
 For Spanish players over in La Liga, Jose Otin is one of the biggest names in the business.
 He represents the likes of Asier Illaramendi, Fernando Torres, Nacho Monreal, Javi Martinez, Pedro, Kepa Arrizabalaga, Dani Ceballos, Vitolo, and many others under the umbrella of his football agency: Bahia Internacional.
 Otin has experience as both a player and a pundit, so he’s familiar with the ins and outs of the game and is a very highly respected figure in his homeland, always ready to snap up the next Spanish star and broker some big money moves.